Top 15 Tips To Assess Collectibles graphic

 Quality Example

-Normally an item’s condition is based on a grading system.
-Each industry uses its own grading system (i.e. grading coins is different from grading books).
+When you Assess Collectibles, an item’s condition is based on a grading system.
+Each industry uses its own grading system.
 However, there are some general terms that can be applied to most items which are:

 • M (Mint): never used; in perfect condition.